omab/python-social-auth/docs/use_cases.rst

 Return the user to the original page
 ------------------------------------

-There's a common scenario where it's desired to return the user back to the original page from where it was requested to login.
-For that purpose, the usual ``next`` query-string argument is used, the value of this parameter will be stored in the session and later used to redirect the user when login was successful.
+There's a common scenario to return the user back to the original page from where they requested to login.
+For that purpose, the usual ``next`` query-string argument is used.
+The value of this parameter will be stored in the session and later used to redirect the user when login was successful.

-In order to use it just define it with your link, for instance, when using Django::
+In order to use it, just define it with your link.
+For instance, when using Django::

     <a href="{% url 'social:begin' 'facebook' %}?next={{ request.path }}">Login with Facebook</a>